Five years on, Black Friday still thrives in the UK – whether retailers like it or not

 Shoppers still see Black Friday as a must-buy day

 B&Q’s research found that nearly half (46%) of shoppers didn’t plan to shop in 2018’s Black Friday sales, while a further 43% said they “often or always returned items after regretting purchases made in sales”.
-While these stats sound damning on the outset, you only have to look at the inverse of the findings to find a more important trend:
+While these stats sound shocking on the outset, you only have to look at the inverse of the findings to find a more important trend:

 - While shoppers will always regret purchases, the critical 43% could potentially form all but 3% of the 46% of Black Friday cynics in the survey.
-It’s obviously safe to say this isn’t the case, but regretting one purchase in, say, four is hardly a new thing in the fashion and electronics sectors – two of the biggest players on Black Friday.
+It’s safe to say this isn’t the case, but regretting one purchase in, say, four is hardly a new thing in the fashion and electronics sectors – two of the biggest players on Black Friday.

 Same old players, brand new format

-The move makes sense.
+The move made sense.
 Now the novelty has worn off, British businesses are coming to the realisation that while Black Friday is a federal holiday in the US, it’s a regular working day here.
 What’s more, payday for many doesn’t fall until the weekend after the big day – so spreading the deals across two or three weeks is the best way to access customer funds, especially ahead of Christmas.

 It’s a model the high street needs to replicate, and must draw on an omnichannel approach: capture shoppers online, then bolster in-store sales.